Resources from the League

 Making Citizen Democracy Work

 The National Civic Review, the quarterly journal of the National Civic League, is one of the nation's oldest civic affairs journals.
 Founded in 1912, the Review features thoughtful essays on democratic governance and civic engagement.
 The journal is published for NCL by Jossey-Bass Publishing.
 There are two ways to receive NCR: one is to subscribe directly; the other is to become a member of the National Civic League and receive NCR as a benefit of membership.
+Click here for more information and to see articles from recent issues of NCR

 National Civic League Press, Third Printing